silverstripe/silverstripe-framework/docs/en/01_Tutorials/02_Extending_A_Basic_Site.md

 ### Creating the staff section templates

-The staff section templates aren't too difficult to create, thanks to the utility methods provided by the [api:Image] class.
+The staff section templates aren't too difficult to create, thanks to the utility methods provided by the [api:SilverStripe\Assets\Image] class.

 **themes/simple/templates/Layout/StaffHolder.ss**